peace-and-protection/Peace-and-Protection/README.md

 This script is coded by pai.
 She left the scene many years ago never to return.
 PnP is part of her legacy.

 ### Improvements
-* PnP 4.22 contained an exploit in the flash alias.
-This has been patched.
 * PnP 4.22 opened custom windows with the -h flag.
 In newer mIRC versions that translates to using the -w0 flag.
 * Many smaller bugs have been found and fixed.